Raising a Puppy

 Author: Dr. Joanna De Klerk

 You may well feel inundated when you walk into the pet shop for the first time.
-However, before you get your puppy, there are only a few essentials that you need to buy:
+However, before you get your puppy, you need to buy only a few essentials:

 - Dog bed: The bed you buy for your puppy does not need to be the biggest one you can find, as your puppy will appreciate the feeling of the snugness of the sides that he feels against him.
 Ensure it is made of a comfortable material, such as a memory foam inner, and a removable, washable outside cover.

 - Dog bowls: Your puppy will need a bowl for water and a bowl for food.
 These should be relatively heavy or have a non-slip bottom to them so that if your puppy is excited about his food, his bowls don’t migrate across the room as he’s eating.

 - Collar, harness, and leash: Your puppy will need a collar so that you can place an identification tag on it, but you should never walk him with a leash attached to the collar.
 His delicate neck structures need to avoid pressure being placed on them, so a harness should be used when going for a walk.
 A retractable leash, which locks at a short distance, but gives several meters freedom when extended is the best for training.

 - Crate: If you wish to crate train your puppy, look for a crate that is made from a tough, yet soft fabric, with good ventilation.
 Crate training is a great idea, as your puppy will come to think of his crate as a safe haven.
 It will also make leaving him alone, traveling, and toilet training easier.

 What preparations must I make around the house for a Puppy?